Published by Stephen Michael Leininger in Stephen Michael Leininger · 21 April 2020

 There is a saying coined by Joseph de Maistre that sums up this relationship.
 The phrase is, “Every nation gets the government it deserves.” and also “In a democracy people get the leaders they deserve [Letter 76, on the topic of Russia's new constitutional laws (27 August 1811); published in Lettres et Opuscules.].’”
 Franklin D. Roosevelt writes, “Let us never forget that government is ourselves and not an alien power over us.
 The ultimate rulers of our democracy are not a President and senators and congressmen and government officials, but the voters of this country.”
 Enlightened with this understanding, we can, perhaps begin to see with our mind’s eye the substance of the Beast.

-Is there a degree after which we make ourselves beast-like?
-Dr. Brant Pitre, commenting on Scripture, tells us, “The LORD God said to the serpent, ‘Because you have done this… I will put enmity between you and the woman, and between your seed and her seed; he shall strike your head, and you shall strike his heel’ (Genesis 3:14–15) .... ancient Jewish interpreters saw [these passages] as referring to a spiritual battle between humanity and the Devil and his angels.
+“The LORD God said to the serpent, ‘Because you have done this… I will put enmity between you and the woman, and between your seed and her seed; he shall strike your head, and you shall strike his heel’ (Genesis 3:14–15) .... ancient Jewish interpreters saw [these passages] as referring to a spiritual battle between humanity and the Devil and his angels.
 In support of this spiritual interpretation, it is worth noting that in the very next chapter of Genesis, ‘sin’ is described as a beast ‘lurking at the door,’ waiting to strike at Cain, the offspring of Eve.”
 (Genesis 4:1, 7).

 Repeating what I wrote at the beginning of this section, “The Beast coming out from the sea symbolizes the great magnitude of people succumbing to the lusts of the flesh, the lust of the eyes, and the lust of the pride of life (1 Jn 2:16).”
 The question now arises, why does the fact of the beast coming out of the sea equate to the interpretation just discussed?
 That question was answered in a blog-series written to answer the question: What do Lot’s Wife, the Dead Sea, Sodom & Gomorrah, and Ezekiel’s Dream of the New Covenant Temple have in common.
 Part II of that blog series explains what the deeper understanding salt means in Scripture.
 Part III builds upon what we learned from Lot’s wife becoming a pillar of salt.
 Part III explores the deeper understanding of what the salt sea means in Scripture.